ShaanCoding/IoTBay/readme.md

 ## Auth

+### How are passwords stored?

+Passwords are stored in the database as a hash generated using the argon2 algorithm.
+This means that even if the database is compromised the passwords cannot be recovered.

+Using the same algorithm the server can verify that a password is correct without storing the password in plain text.

 ### How does authentication work?

 Authentication uses stateless sessions.
 Sessions are stored in the user's browser as an encrypted cookie and are signed with a secret key.